Kaushiknb11/DCSC_HWs/README.md

-# DCSC_HWs
-This is a repo containing homework's for the Datacenter Scale Computing course
+# Data Center Scale Computing

+### CSCI-5253 - Fall 2023 - Dr. Alex Yarosh
 ---

+### About the Repository
+This is a repo containing all the homework assignments for the Datacenter Scale Computing course

+---

 ### HW3 Airflow -- Instructions to Run

-##### Docker Compose Instantiation
+##### Executing Docker Compose

 * Instantiate Docker

- Go into the directory (Ensure that the docker-compose.yml file is present by checking with the 'ls' command).
+*  Ensure that the 'docker-compose.yml' file is present in the directory by checking with the 'ls' command.

-In the terminal or WSL, execute the following commands:
+* In the terminal or WSL, execute the following commands:

 ```bash
 docker compose up